-Have you ever wondered what an exhaust manifold does?
-This important component can be considered part of the “lungs” of a engine, in that it exhales the gases generated during the combustion process and sends them out through the tailpipe to make way for fresh oxygen in each cylinder.
+Have you ever wondered what does an exhaust manifold do?
+This important component is considered part of the “lungs” of a engine, in that it exhales the gases generated during the combustion process and sends them out through the tailpipe to make way for fresh oxygen in each cylinder.
 The more oxygen a motor can burn, the more power it can make, so exhaust manifolds are crucial to your vehicle’s operation.

 Let’s take a quick look at how these manifolds work.

 The engine exhaust manifold in your car is linked directly to the cylinders where gas and oxygen mix together before being ignited by a spark plug.
 Once the fuel has been burned, the cylinder’s exhaust valve opens up to allow the waste gases to escape, sending them out into the manifold.
 While the pressure inside the cylinder is strong enough to push out most of the gas, the manifold itself has to be designed in such a way that it sucks as much exhaust from the cylinder as possible.
 This is called scavenging.
 Some exhaust manifolds are also engineered to concentrate the heat of the gases so that they burn off any remaining fuel that might linger after combustion.

 Most engine exhaust manifolds feature an oxygen sensor mounted near their exit.
 This sensor checks the level of oxygen in the exhaust gas, and then transmits that information to your vehicle’s engine computer, where it’s used to shape the air/fuel mixture in each cylinder.